-Once you have installed the LastPass plugin, you can import your stored login data from your previous password manager.
+Once you have installed the LastPass browser extension, you can import your stored login data from your previous password manager using one of the methods below.

 Importing using pre-established formats

-You will then be presented with a submenu for every password manager format that we support.
-Since importing from each password manager is different, we have provided instructions for each.
+You will then be shown a web page with a drop down menu for every password manager format that we support.
+Since importing from each password manager is different, and changing, we have provided instructions for each.
 Click on the password manager’s name, and choose ‘Instructions’ to view them.

 We continue to add formats, so check the version you are running if you do not see the format you need.

-After updating, if you would like to organize your sites into Groups or if you would like to delete some of the imported sites, it is easiest to perform these group actions through the Online Vault via https://lastpass.com.
+After updating, if you would like to organize your sites into Folders or if you would like to delete some of the imported sites, it is easiest to perform these group actions through the Vault.
 You can then use the check boxes to select many sites at once and perform an action on them.

 Importing from a Generic CSV File